karmakaze/moja/README.md

 ## Learn what a Monad is by implementing them in an unsophisticated statically-typed language.

-The approach we are taking here is a pragmattic one where we develop a number of Monads from the ground up, each to achieve a specific computational abstraction.
+The approach we are taking here is a pragmatic one where we develop a number of Monads from the ground up, each to achieve a specific computational abstraction.

 ## Browse the source code